pinaxe1/Auto-Annotation-with-a-Camera/README.md

 # Auto-Annotation-with-a-Camera.
-A tool for an easy dataset creation.
+A tool for an easy (pixelwize annotated) image dataset creation.
 Just take images of the objects of interest and you'll get them automatically annotated with pixelwize maps.
-I mean small datasets but everything in your hands :)
+The tool employs "motion detection" principle to annotate images.
+The work is covered with MIT license.

 #How to use it:
 To create and automatically annotate datasets.